vendasta/sequel-snowflake/README.md

 The test will create a temporary table on the specified database to run tests on, and this will be taken down either via the `after(:each)` blocks or when the connection is closed.

+## GitHub Actions

+We have two workflows included in this project:

+* Ruby (`ruby.yml`): This runs the specs for this gem against Ruby 2.6, 2.7, and 3.0.
+Note that this requires the secret `SNOWFLAKE_CONN_STR` to be set (see above for example connection string), as we need to connect to Snowflake to run tests.
+These specs will be run for every pull request, and is run after every commit to those branches.

+* Ruby Gem (`gem-push.yml`): This builds and pushes this gem to RubyGems, acting only on successful pushes to the `main` branch.
+Note that this workflow requires a `RUBYGEMS_AUTH_TOKEN` secret to be set to authenticate with RubyGems.

 ## Contributing